MarlinMyrte/Most-Improved-Player-Prediction/README.md

 ### Classification
 ![alt text](https://github.com/MarlinMyrte/Most-Improved-Player-Prediction/blob/main/clf_pred.png "Classification Predictions")

 As we can see, 2 out of the top 5 candidates appear in the prediction with Dejounte Murray emerging as the winner.
-We can also see Obi Toppin, Tyrese Maxey and Josh Hart make an appearance.
+We can also see Obi Toppin, Tyrese Maxey and Josh Hart making an appearance.
 All of them have made significant improvements in their game this season and have been getting a lot more playing time too.
 However, they are not the leaders on their teams or play a significant role in their team's success and that's why they might not be considered favorites by the media.

 ### Regression